jbmorley/psion-software-index/README.md

 The individual tools used to generate the index are located in the 'tools' directory:

 - `generate-asset-list`—generate a text file that can be used by the Internet Archive downloader (`ia`) for a specific library definition
-- `dumpapps`—generate the HTML index for a given library (assumes all referenced assets are available locally)
+- `indexer`—generate the HTML index for a given library (assumes all referenced assets are available locally)

 ## Development

 For development, it can be useful to be able to run the indexer on a smaller library.
 For example,

 ```
-tools/dumpapps libraries/small.yaml
+tools/indexer libraries/small.yaml
 ```

 N.B.
 You will need to have run the full built-out at least once to ensure you have the assets available locally.